Differential Subordinations Involving Generalized Bessel Functions: Abstract

-where $b,c,p\in \mathbb{C} $ and $\kappa =p+(b+1)\diagup 2\notin \mathbb{Z} _{0}^{-}$.
-These results are obtained by investigating appropriate class of admissible functions.
-Sandwich-type results are also obtained.
-Various known or new special cases of our results are also pointed out.
-Moreover we give a positive answer to an open problem proposed by Andra and Baricz \cite{An}.
+In this paper our aim is to present some subordination and superordination results, by using an operator, which involves the normalized form of the generalized Bessel functions of first kind.
+These results are obtained by investigating some appropriate classes of admissible functions.
+We obtain also some sandwich-type results and we point out various known or new special cases of our main results.